 CRS has established a general standard of accounting for the disclosure of events that occur after the consolidated statement of financial position date through the date the consolidated financial statements are issued.
-CRS has evaluated subsequent events through March 12, 2024, the date on which the consolidated financial statements were issued.
-There were no events noted that required adjustments to, or disclosure in, these consolidated financial statements except as disclosed in Note 10.
+CRS has evaluated subsequent events through March 13, 2025, the date on which the consolidated financial statements were issued.